Trotskyism in Vietnam: Vietnamese Trotskyism in exile

-By the early 1980s the history of the Vietnamese Trotskyist movement, which in the 1930s may been the most important expression of left opposition in Asia (possibly greater in its scope than in China and in advance of its emergence in India), had been "all but forgotten by the Trotskyists themselves."
+By the early 1980s the history of the Vietnamese Trotskyist movement, which in the 1930s may have been the most important expression of left opposition in Asia (possibly greater in its scope than in China and in advance of its emergence in India), had been "all but forgotten by the Trotskyists themselves."
 Robert Alexander suggests two reasons for this.

 First, there was "the very thoroughness of the Stalinist extermination of the Trotskyist leadership in Vietnam."
 This "left no outstanding figure of the movement alive to tell about it outside the country, and to continue to be active in one or another faction of the international Trotskyist movement."
 Ngô Văn is probably the most commonly cited witness to the story.
 But Văn's memoirs are prefaced with a repudiation of "Bolshevism-Leninism-Trotskyism."
 In France, experiences shared with refugees from Spanish Civil War, anarchists and veterans of the POUM (The Workers' Party of Marxist Unification), "permanently distanced" Văn from the politics of "so-called 'workers' parties."

 The second reason, however, is precisely that which Ngô Văn underscored in his Thieng Tho article (and in his later memorials for fallen friends and comrades).
 It is what Robert Alexander recounts as "the passion, effort and attention paid by Trotskyists of virtually all countries and all factions to support of the Stalinist side during the long and cruel Vietnam War, which in one form or another went on for thirty years, from 1945 to 1975.
 With such strong commitment to the 'degenerated workers state' of Ho Chi Minh and his successors, any memories of what he had done to fellow Trotskyists had to be at least a source of discomfort if not outright embarrassment to the world Trotskyist movement."

+The decision of the ICP to eradicate an entire Marxist anti-colonial faction in the South was a shock to many politically conscious Vietnamese across the country and has remained a subject of condemnation.